shaovoon/concurrent_permcomb/README.md

 ### Examples

-`compute_all_perm` function and callback signatures.
+`compute_all_perm` function and callback signatures shown below.
 Callback should catch all exceptions and return false.
 If exception propagate outside callback, error_callback will be invoked and processing will be stopped prematurely for the thread.

 ```cpp
 // compute_all_perm function signature